Dr. David J Schimp DC LLC

 lyme disease

 Lyme disease is known as the great imitator and can progress to a chronic disease if inadequately treated in the early stages.
 Late Lyme can cause a diverse set of complications that may include neurological, heart and arthritic symptoms.
-Routine testing is performed using Quest diagnostic laboratory.
+Routine testing is performed using Labcorp diagnostic laboratory.
 Advanced Lyme and other tick-borne disease tests are completed using IgeneX, the global leader in the research and development of tests that accurately detect Lyme disease, Relapsing Fever and other tick-borne diseases.

 Map